sivar2311/ESP32-BLE-RemoteControl/readme.md

 - Rolling code: Each message is provided with a rolling code to prevent replay attacks.

 ## One receiver - multiple senders
-A receiver can (theoretically) manage up to 65536 different remote controls and process 65536 different commands.
+A receiver can (theoretically) manage up to 65536 different remote controls and process 4,294,967,295 different or 32 simultaneous commands (the interpretation is left to the application / user).

 # Installation